Skip to content

 • Cons: Requires mixing for each use, but dissolves quickly and completely!

-Organic fertilizers build soil health, provide microbes, and are gentler on plants.
-However, they work slower with unpredictable nutrients and can be costly.
+Organic houseplant fertilizers build soil health, provide microbes, and are gentler on plants.
+However, they work more slowly with unpredictable nutrients and can be costly.

 Synthetic fertilizers offer immediate, precise nutrition but risk root burn and don't improve soil structure.